JMS55/jms55.github.io/content/posts/2024_11_14_virtual_geometry_bevy_0_15/index.md

 Without this change, before this PR, visualizing the pixel positions was near-seamless as the LOD cut changed when you zoomed in or out.
 Pixel normals, however, had visible differences between LOD cuts.
 After this PR, normals are now near-seamless too.

-There's still work to be done in this area - I'm not currently account for UV coordinate deformation, and the weights I chose for position vs normal influence are completely arbitrary.
+There's still work to be done in this area - I'm not currently accounting for UV coordinate deformation, and the weights I chose for position vs normal influence are completely arbitrary.
 The Nanite presentation talks about this problem a lot - pre-calculating an error amount that perfectly accounts for every aspect of human perception, for meshes with arbitrary materials, is a _really_ hard problem.
 The best we can do is spend time tweaking heuristics, which I'll leave for a future PR.

 ## Results: Bevy 0.14 vs 0.15